• Skip to primary navigation

 • 1-2 lbs cleaned fiddleheads

-First you'll need to clean and trim the fiddleheads if you did not purchase them this way.
+First, you'll need to clean and trim the fiddleheads if you did not purchase them prepared.
 This is followed by blanching them to par-cook the fiddleheads, shocking them in cold water, and finally freezing them.
-The blanching is done to kill any bacteria that may be present on the fern heads, and they are then shocked to immediately stop the cooking process and prevent over cooking.

 Blanching Fiddleheads

-1. Set a pot of water on the stove to boil over high heat You'll want to make sure it is large enough to easily fit all the fiddleheads you plan on freezing, as well as excess water.
+1. Set a pot of water on the stove to boil over high heat.
+Make sure it is large enough to easily fit all the fiddleheads you plan on freezing and the extra water.

 2. Liberally salt the water.

-3. Once the water is boiling, dump in the fiddleheads, and stir them a few times to evenly distribute them.
+3. Once the water is boiling, dump in the fiddleheads, and stir them a few times to distribute them evenly.

-4. Let the water come back to a boil, and let the fiddleheads cook for 30 seconds.
+4. Let the water return to a boil, then cook the fiddleheads for 30 seconds.

 5. Immediately scoop out the fiddleheads and transfer them into an ice bath or run them under cold running water to stop the cooking process.

-2. Place the tray in the freezer and let the fiddleheads freeze.
-About 30 minutes.
+• Place the tray in the freezer and let the fiddleheads freeze.
+They should take about 30 minutes to get solid frozen.

-4. Replace the frozen fiddleheads in the freezer.
+• Return the repacked fiddlehead bags to the freezer.
 They will last for up to one year.

 If using ziploc bags to store the IQF fiddleheads, suck out as much air as possible before tightly sealing the bag.
 This will help prevent freezer burn, and increase the quality of the frozen fiddleheads once thawed. - Chef Markus Mueller